german-gonzalez/networkingworkshop/Lab1Instructions.md

 ### 4. Update VPC route tables

-* Add a **default route** to the Private VPC route table, pointing to the transit gateway
+* Add a **default route** to the Private VPC route table, pointing to the Transit Gateway.
-* Add a route to the boundary VPC **public** route table, pointing to the transit gateway for the CIDR range `10.0.0.0/8`.
+* Add a route to the boundary VPC **public** route table, pointing to the Transit Gateway for the CIDR range `10.0.0.0/8`.
 If you want to use the more explicit `10.0.0.0/16` route, you can, but it will mean adding an additional route in a later Lab.

 ### 5. Test everything